Kelvinlby/minecraft-link/README.md

 A client-side **Fabric** mod that bridges a running Minecraft client to an external **Open Crafter** controller over [ZeroMQ](https://zeromq.org/).
 It streams the player's state and a real RGBD view of the world *out*, and applies movement / look / action instructions *in* — turning a vanilla client into a controllable embodied environment.
+It can also **record** aligned RGBD-frame + player-action datasets straight from human play.

 - **Minecraft:** 1.21.11 · **Loader:** Fabric · **Side:** client only
 - **Transport:** Unix domain sockets (`AF_UNIX`, length-prefixed framing) by default — a